-Corn is used in many foods such as cereals, popcorn, corn chips, baby food and even pet food.
+Corn is an ingredient in many foods, such as cereals, popcorn, corn chips, baby food, and even pet food.

-Corn is also used as a sweetener in many foods.
-For example did you know that juice and soft drinks such as Coke and Pepsi contain corn sweeteners?
+Corn is used as a sweetener in many foods.
+For example, did you know juice and soft drinks like Coke and Pepsi contain corn sweeteners?

 High fructose corn syrup is made from corn.
-It is the most common sweetener is processed foods.
+It is the most common sweetener in processed foods.

 1 bushel of corn can sweeten about 400 cans of soda.

-Corn is also used for many nonfood items such as cosmetics, paint, laundry detergent, ink and more.
+Corn is used for many nonfood items such as cosmetics, paint, laundry detergent, ink, etc.

-Corn is also sometimes an ingredient is some medications such as antibiotics.
+Corn is also sometimes an ingredient in some medications, such as antibiotics.

 About 40% of produced corn is used for ethanol production for gas.